 The GDPR will apply from 25 May this year.
-Take steps to ensure that your practice is compliant.
+It introduces wide-ranging and significant changes to UK data protection legislation.

 Have you been asked to provide information to a patient's insurance company?
 We have worked with ABI to compile a pack containing relevant forms.